 There is infinite room in psychology and biology for profound, meaningful shared experiences.
 It isn’t necessary or helpful to attribute strange and interesting sensations to poorly defined “energy.”
 Actually, it’s a cop-out, a failure of imagination and knowledge, a grossly oversimplified reckoning of the amazing richness of human nature.

 These thoughts originally came up in a Facebook discussion.
-I refined them and baked them into my article about The Myth of Healing Hands.
+I refined them and baked them into my article about Use the Force!
+The myth of healing energy in massage and bodywork.